fun things to do with kids in versailles france

 Kimberly Brubaker Bradley

-Isabelle is a young lacemaker, but she also plays at Versailles with the daughter of Marie Antoinette, the princess Therese.
+Isabelle is a young lacemaker, but she also plays at Versailles with the daughter of Marie Antoinette, princess Therese.
 The life of luxury in the palace is quite different from Isabelle’s, lavish meals, fine clothes, pony riding and playing in the gardens, but change is coming to France.
 A super novel of life at Versailles.
 (Chapter book)

-Fictional diary of 13 year old Marie Antoinette, begins in Vienna when she is living with her family at the Habsburg court.
+Fictional diary of 13 year old Marie Antoinette, begins in Vienna where she is living with her family at the Habsburg court.
 After she marries and moves to Versailles, Marie Antoinette launches into a whirlwind of parties and helps Louis get rid of his acne.
 (Chapter book)

 (More children's books on other France pages)